 With three alternative chassis settings, all it takes is for the driver to press a button to alter the car's character: Comfort, Sport or Advanced.

-At launch, the Volvo S60 range will be available with a choice of two diesels and one petrol engine.
+At launch, the Volvo S60 range will be available with a choice of two types of diesel and one petrol engine.
 All the engines have been developed to meet the highest demands on sporty, dynamic driving with competitive fuel consumption.

 Advanced fuel injection technology using piezoelectric fuel valves gives exact distribution of fuel in the combustion chamber, with efficient combustion and low emissions as a result.